ImperialCollegeLondon/machine-learning-tutorials/index.md

 layout: default
 ---

 Welcome to the homepage of Imperial College London machine learning tutorials.
-The machine learning tutorials are sponsored by PROWLER.io, Amazon and Microsoft Research and supported by the Machine Learning Initiative at Imperial College London.
+The machine learning tutorials are supported by the Machine Learning Initiative at Imperial College London and the current organizers are [Viktoriia Sharmanska](https://ilovevisiondata.wixsite.com/viktoriia) and [K S Sesh Kumar](https://seshkumar.github.io/).

 ## Schedule 2019-2020